codemagic-ci-cd/codemagic-docs/content/knowledge-base/common-Google-Play-Errors.md

 - `APKs are not allowed for this application`
    - APK is not allowed by Google anymore.
 Instead generate Android App Bundles(.aab).
 Check [this](https://android-developers.googleblog.com/2021/06/the-future-of-android-app-bundles-is.html) out.
    - You should use `./gradlew bundleRelease` to generate .aab file.
-And don't forget to mention the artifact path `app/build/outputs/bundle/**/*.aab` in the `artifacts:` sention in your yaml.
+And don't forget to mention the artifact path `app/build/outputs/bundle/**/*.aab` in the `artifacts:` section in your codemagic.yaml.

 - `Only releases with status draft may be created on draft app`
    - `400` error related to the app being in draft status.